Bara-King/Board-Explorer/README.md

 ## How To Help
 Any kind of help is welcome!
 You can help by testing the software and reporting errors or simply by buying me a [ko-fi](https://ko-fi.com/goatmew).

+## Download
+You can donload the latest production release [here](https://github.com/goatmew/Board-Explorer/releases).